HopefulLlama/body-parser/README.md

 ## Errors

 The middlewares provided by this module create errors depending on the error condition during parsing.

-The errors will typically have a `status`/`statusCode` property that contains the suggested HTTP response code, an `expose` property to determine if the `message` property should be displayed to the client, a `type` property to determine the type of error without matching against the `message`, and a `body` property containing the read body, if available.
+This is passed to an Express error handling middleware, if one is defined, in the usual way.
+Therefore, further inspection and handling can be performed in another error handling middleware.

+The error provided is the original error thrown, with additional properties to aid in generating a response, although these do not have to be used.

+The error will typically have the following properties added:

+* `status`: A suggested HTTP response code
+* `statusCode`: Identical to status.
+Simply used as an alias.
+* `expose`: A boolean to determine if the original `message` property should be displayed
+* `type`: Aids in determining the type of error
+* `body`: Contains the original body from the request, if available

 The following are the common errors emitted, though any error can come through for various reasons.